paulmorio/geo2dr/README.md

 - PV-DBOW with negative sampling
 - PV-DM with negative sampling

-The following methods are currently implemented (in examples)
+The following methods are currently implemented in the examples ()
 - Graph2Vec from Narayanan et al. [Graph2Vec: Learning Distributed Representations of Graphs](https://arxiv.org/abs/1707.05005) (2017 International Workshop on Mining and Learning with Graphs)
 - AWE-DD from from Ivanov and Burnaev [Anonymous Walk Embeddings](https://arxiv.org/abs/1805.11921) (ICML 2018)
 - Deep GK from Yanardag and Vishwanathan [Deep Graph Kernels](https://dl.acm.org/citation.cfm?id=2783417) (KDD 2015)
 - Deep SP from Yanardag and Vishwanathan [Deep Graph Kernels](https://dl.acm.org/citation.cfm?id=2783417) (KDD 2015)
 - Deep WL from Yanardag and Vishwanathan [Deep Graph Kernels](https://dl.acm.org/citation.cfm?id=2783417) (KDD 2015)
+- MLE graph kernels to showcase different induced substructure patterns.

 On top of this Geo2DR benefits from different classes handling the corpus datasets and dataloading into the learning models.
 These give the option of loading datasets from files in the hard drive or loading a corpus into memory for significant speedup in the learning process.